traction-project/CoCreationStage/README.md

     https://YOURHOST/ (Where YOURHOST is the IP or domain specified in the step 6)

-## Multimedia Service
+## Encoding API

 The code of the service needed to host all the pre-recorded content to be used and the guidelines to deploy it can be found [here](https://github.com/traction-project/encoding-api).
 But in this case docker image is provided, so the only thing you need is follow the next steps:

 -  This service use a Elastic Transcoder pipeline from AWS to transcode the multimedia files in several formats and reslutions and a S3 Bucket to store this transcoded files.
-To configure this services, we need configure the AWS Credentials in [aws.json](https://github.com/traction-project/CoCreationStage/blob/feature/local/backend/aws.json) and  [.env](https://github.com/traction-project/CoCreationStage/blob/feature/local/backend/.env) following the next documentation: [link](https://github.com/traction-project/encoding-api#setup):
+To configure this services, we need to configure the AWS Credentials in [aws.json](https://github.com/traction-project/CoCreationStage/blob/feature/local/backend/aws.json) and  [.env](https://github.com/traction-project/CoCreationStage/blob/feature/local/backend/.env) following the next documentation: [link](https://github.com/traction-project/encoding-api#setup):

-- The application use a specific user credentials to autenticate in this service.
-We need create this user before run the application.
-To create it, we need run the next command in the **backend** folder:
+- The application uses specific user credentials to do the authentication in this service.
+We need to create this user before running the application.
+To create it, we need to run the next command in the **backend** folder:

     ```bash
     cd backend